Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 NBA G League

-Although ESPN+ does not feature NBA games, it does offer extensive coverage of G League match-ups, including more than 200 contests a season.
+Although ESPN+ does not feature NBA games, it does offer extensive coverage of G League matchups, including more than 200 contests a season.

 NHL

-Where ESPN+ really shines for many is its offering of all out-of-market NHL broadcasts as well as exclusive access to a select number of contests.
-In the former sense, it has replaced NHL.TV, which is now only available in select countries, a list that no longer includes the US or Canada.
+For many, ESPN+ really shines because it offers all out-of-market NHL broadcasts and exclusive access to a select number of contests.
+In the former sense, it has replaced NHL TV, which is now only available in select countries, including the US and Canada.

 International Soccer